peterbyrd/LiveSession08/Hypotenuse_and_Angles.md

 }
 ```

-Test the functions on a 3-4-5 right triangle with angles 36.86 and 53.13
+Test the function on three triangles.

 ```r